cybozu-go/sabakan/docs/api.md

 **Failure responses**

-- The same version has already been registered in the index.
+- An image having the same ID has already been registered in the index.

   HTTP status code: 409 Conflict

-- Invalid tar image.
+- Invalid tar image or invalid ID.

   HTTP status code: 400 Bad Request

-## <a name="getimages" />`GET /api/v1/images/coreos/<version>`
+## <a name="getimages" />`GET|HEAD /api/v1/images/coreos/<id>`

-Download the specified version of the image archive.
+Download the image archive specified by `<id>`.
 The archive format is the same as PUT; i.e. a tar consists of `kernel` and `initrd.gz`.

+For `HEAD` requests, the response body will be empty.

 **Successful response**